Christian Duguay (actor)

-Christian Duguay (born January 3, 1970) is an American actor and comedian.
+Christian Duguay is an American actor and comedian.
 Duguay is most notable as one of the recurring cast of sketch comedy series MADtv.
+He currently hosts the Valley Heat podcast.

 Biography

 Early years

 Christian Duguay was born on January 3, 1970, in Stanford, California.
-He grew up in Carefree, Arizona and Readfield, Maine.
-Duguay attended the Berklee College of Music in Boston, Massachusetts where he majored in Jazz Theory and Composition.
+He grew up in Carefree, Arizona, and Readfield, Maine.
+Duguay attended the Berklee College of Music in Boston, Massachusetts, where he majored in Jazz Theory and Composition.
 In 1990, Duguay enrolled in the film school at California State University at Northridge, majoring in screenwriting.
 He performed with the improv comedy group Legitimate Freaks, and later studied at Groundlings Theater.
 He joined the Groundlings Main Company in 2000.

 Personal life

 Christian Duguay is married to Emily Maya Mills.
 He was formerly married to fellow Groundling Rachel Ramras.

 Career

 MADtv

 Duguay joined the cast of MADtv in 2000.
 He soon found popularity for his celebrity impressions which included: Jay Leno and *NSYNC's Joey Fatone, and most notably George W. Bush.